Dibblz/fetchcast/README.md

 # FetchCast: Automatically download your favorite podcasts

 This program depends on **feedparser** (a python module) and **Python 3**.
-The inspiration for this program was being able to run it periodically on my NAS to later watch them from any device on my network.
+The inspiration for this program was being able to run it periodically on my NAS to later watch the podcasts from any device on my network.

 ## How to run
 1. Add your favorite feeds to `feeds.txt`